giselaortt/clothing-pattern-classifier/README.md

 #### First run: simple MLP with 3 hidden layers with 50 neurons each, using black and white version of the images

-The first run was made for comparison purposes with more refined models.
+The first run was made for comparison purposes.
+I wanted to know how a very simple model compares with a more refined one.

 accuracy per class: